dpcarry/GAME-HW4/README.md

 Player Commands:
 right direction + A - right charge attack, (A only works when combined with left/right direction) left direction + A - left charge attack,
-S - downward dash(also kills on contact)
+S - downward dash(also kills on contact), up down left right are movement commands as usual.

 Enemies: